equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

 # Add a new group "radix-non-root-group" with group id 1000
 RUN groupadd -g 1000 radix-non-root-group

-# Add a new user "radix-non-root-user" with user id 1000 and include in the above group
+# Add a new user "radix-non-root-user" with user id 1000 and include in group
 RUN useradd -u 1000 -g radix-non-root-group radix-non-root-user

 USER 1000